Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 How do you “post” the application?

-There are different application pathways, each providing a different range of protection across different countries.
+There are different application pathways, each providing a various range of protection across different countries.

 The most common types of these patent application pathways include national, European, and international patents.